UniversalDependencies/docs/_naq/dep/nmod-poss.md

 udver: '2'
 ---

 `nmod:poss` is used for a possessive nominal modifier.
-In Khoekhoe, it could be marked with the use of possessive determiners _ti_ "my" and _sa_ "your (singular)", possessive associative pronouns (e.g., _âb_), possessive [postposition](naq-pos/ADP) _di_, or mostly unmarked with the possessor being in the nominative case.
+In Khoekhoe, it could be marked with the use of the possessive determiners _ti_ "my" and _sa_ "your (singular)", possessive associative pronouns (e.g., _âb_), possessive [postposition](naq-pos/ADP) _di_, or mostly unmarked with the possessor being in the nominative case.

 ~~~ sdparse
 ti ǂkhanis \n my book